 The “Failure-to-Pay” penalty is .5% of the amount owed for every month past its due date.
 This maxes out at 25% of the amount owed.

 A charge of tax evasion is considerably more serious.
 Fines are the most common penalty, but tax evasion can land you a 5-year jail sentence and $250,000 fine.

 Preparing for an Audit

 Individuals whose personal or corporate taxes are being audited should consult with a tax attorney who can help guide the individual through the tax audit process.
-Because the potential for significant fines and potential criminal liability exists, it is crucial to have legal representation throughout the proceedings.
+Avoid maximum fines and criminal liability by working with an audit attorney.

 Our team has helped countless businesses and individuals with various tax law matters.
 We negotiate down tax debts and save clients money.
 Let’s talk about how we can help you.
 Get in touch today to begin the conversation.
 The consultation is on us.Contact A Tax Audit Attorney »